Geography

 Each classroom displays a Learning Journey working wall linked to the geography theme.

-Each class has specific key vocabulary displayed.
+Each class has specific key vocabulary displayed either in books or on a display.

 At the beginning of the term all children start with an introduction to the key roles of being a Geographer.